On this page

 IDV vendor responds with id_token

-When the POST /token request succeeds, the IDV vendor sends an id_token in a JSON Web Token (JWT) encoded format back to Okta in response.
-The id_token includes the verified_claims object.
-This object contains the results of the identity verification for the user.
+When the POST /token request succeeds, the IDV vendor sends an ID token in a JSON Web Token (JWT) encoded format back to Okta in response.
+IDV vendors must include the id_token JWT and the expires_in parameter in the POST /token response.
+The expires_in parameter indicates the lifetime in seconds of the id_token.
+See the example below.

 Note the following the ways to format the claims object for the id_token response: